There is a revolution taking place in people’s gardens.

 Encarsia formosa: This parasitizing wasp targets whitefly.
 The steady release of these will prevent an explosion of whitefly in your garden.
 They come as eggs on a card.
 Hang the card in your garden and the adults will emerge and start hunting.

 Micromus variegatus: (brown lacewing).
 Unlike green lacewing, the brown version’s adult stage is also a hunter, and a voracious one!
 Buy the adults and let them fly.
-Known as an aphid hunter, they will attack most pests.
+Although they are known as an aphid hunter, they will attack most pests.
 While they may fly away, check the undersides of your leaves as they likely left some eggs.
+They hide and won’t fly far but they are notoriously hard to scout.
 Brown Lacewings are sold as adults.
 Open the lid and they will fly to their food.
 (They can smell them.)

 above: Don, founder of Applied Bio-Nomics, sprinkles product in a greenhouse.